smic29/planner_app/README.md

 - [x] Added an animated background for some added design.
 - [ ] Add social icons and links when hovering footer.

+## Bugs
+- Animation is not visible on larger screen widths.

 ## Resources
 - [Animated Backgrounds](https://animatedbackgrounds.me/)